 Anti-social behaviour is serious or persistent behaviour that causes harassment, alarm and distress within a community or society.

 It can cover a range of issues, from annoying disturbance, such as loud music to serious acts of violence and harassment.
 This behaviour may be caused by individuals or involve groups of people.

 Our Civic Enforcement Team can offer advice and support to anyone who feels they are being harassed in a serious and persistent nature.

 If I report anti-social behaviour is it confidential?

 Yes, we will treat what you tell us with the strictest confidence.
 To take action we will need to interview the alleged perpetrator, you can ask us not to do this, but we may not be able to take the case further.
 If you are worried about reprisals, you can discuss these concerns with us at any time.

 What happens when I complain about anti-social behaviour?

 We will talk to you to find out what is happening and how you are affected, and contact may be made with other people, including the alleged perpetrator, in order to establish the facts.
 We can then take the following steps:

-The Community Safety Team in partnership with Cleveland Police co-ordinate the Safe at Home Scheme.
-The Scheme provides security target hardening equipment for vulnerable people who are referred into the scheme when they have been a victim of crime or are regarded as likely to become a victim.
-This scheme aims to assist in making people feel safer whilst remaining in their own home.
+Our Community Safety Team, in partnership with Cleveland Police, co-ordinates the Safe at Home Scheme.
+The Scheme provides security equipment for vulnerable people who are referred into the scheme when they have been a victim of crime or are regarded as likely to become a victim.

 For further information please contact the Community Safety & Crime Prevention Officer on 01642 527827.